Start a New Organization

 The Student Organization Appeals Board will consist of three voting members:

-- The Director of Student Activities, who will chair the committee
+- The Assistant Dean of Students, who will chair the committee;

-- The Director of Physical Education, Recreation, and Athletics
+- The Director of Physical Education, Recreation, and Athletics; and,

 - The current Student Government Association President or Graduate Student Government President or their designee depending on the majority target population of the organization presenting their appeal.